 March 11, 2025

-Help Shape the Future of Accessibility in B.C.
-Workplaces
+Help Shape the Future of Workplace Accessibility in B.C.

-Canadian Council on Rehabilitation and Work (CCRW) is conducting a study to improve employment access and support for d/Deaf and hard-of-hearing workers in British Columbia.
+The Canadian Council on Rehabilitation and Work (CCRW) is conducting a study to help improve workplace accessibility in BC. and strengthen employment supports for d/Deaf and hard-of-hearing workers across the province.
 We are seeking:

 • 30 d/Deaf and hard-of-hearing individuals to share their job-seeking and workplace experiences.